CounterpartyXCP/Documentation/Basics/assets.md

 Below are just a few of the many uses of assets, feel free to propose new uses if you find them.

-## Programmable Smart Contracts

-Turing-complete smart contracts scripting is one of the most powerful Counterparty features.
-Users can write their own custom financial instruments and decentralized applications (Dapp).
-Counterparty contracts are 100% compatible with Ethereum scripting, and pretty much all contracts can be run on both platforms without code changes.

-## Currency Peg

 ## Betting

 Counterparty turns the Bitcoin blockchain into a betting platform and prediction market.
 Oracles can create broadcasts of information, and users can then place bets on these broadcasts.
 Funds are escrowed automatically by the protocol, and benefit from being stored securely inside the Bitcoin blockchain.
 Funds placed on bets are be provably inaccessible until the bet is resolved or expires.
 Oracles can set a fee fraction to receive for their betting feeds, providing incentive to run their broadcasts.